Skip to main content

 Adding custom statuses one-by-one

-Click the Add status button next to your translation (represented as a white circle) and assign one or more statuses (you'll be able to assign multiple statuses if the corresponding option was enabled on the previous step):
+Click the Add status button next to your translation (represented as a white circle) and assign one or more statuses.
+If you enabled the option to allow multiple statuses in the previous step, you'll be able to assign more than one.

 Adding custom statuses in bulk

-To add custom statuses to multiple translations in one go, perform the following steps:
+To add custom statuses to multiple translations at once, follow these steps:

-• Select the desired translations by ticking checkboxes next to them.
-A menu with bulk actions should appear.
+• Select the translations you want by ticking the checkboxes next to them.
+A menu with bulk actions will appear.

 • Choose Custom translation statuses: set/unset from the dropdown.

-• Lastly, choose one or more custom translation statuses to add and click Set:
+• Select one or more custom statuses to add, and click Set.

-To remove custom statuses from the specific translations, perform the same steps and click Unset.
+To remove custom statuses from specific translations, follow the same steps and click Unset.

-Please note that this operation will be applied to all languages that are currently displayed in the editor except for the base language.
+This operation will apply to all languages currently displayed in the editor, except for the base language.
 To include the base language, tick the corresponding option in the bulk menu.
-To learn how to include or exclude other languages, please check the Bulk actions article.
+For more details on including or excluding other languages, check out the Bulk actions article.

 Adding custom statuses during file upload

-To add custom statuses to specific translations during file upload:
+To assign custom statuses to specific translations during file upload:

 • Tick the Custom translation statuses option.